The Flow Lab

 TOOLS FOR FINDING FLOW

-The PATHWAY TO FLOW™
+THE PATHWAY TO FLOW™

 The Pathway to Flow™ is a rigorously tested system designed to help you find flow.
 The six flow skills within are based on evidence-based psychological and physiological research; it uses the latest proven techniques.